Soumya-glitch-charlie/Soumya-glitch-charlie/README.md

-- :telescope: I am currently pursuing Electronics and Comm.
+- :telescope: I am currently pursuing B.TECH in Electronics and Comm.
 Engineering, learning to design and innovate cutting-edge technologies.

 - :seedling: Exploring the vast realm of technology with curiosity and passion.